psi1703/RaspberryPi/README.md

 ip link show
 ```

-### Confirm failed services
+### Failed services

 ```bash
 systemctl --failed
 ```

-There should be no failed services related to the installed InitBox features.
+There should be no failed services related to installed InitBox features.

 ---

-## Pi Zero 2W Verification
+## Service Checks

-For Pi Zero 2W devices, verify only the lightweight feature set.
+Check only the services relevant to installed modules.

 ### Web Terminal